Chart Color Schemes

 Burdell - Mount Low shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has lower university qualification rates at 19.3%, compared to the Australian average of 30.4%.
+The area's university qualification rate is 19.3%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 14.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 44.5% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 34.0%.
+Vocational credentials are prominent, with 44.5% of residents aged 15+ holding such qualifications - advanced diplomas (10.5%) and certificates (34.0%).

 Educational participation is high, with 34.6% of residents currently enrolled in formal education.
 This includes 14.0% in primary, 8.4% in secondary, and 5.1% in tertiary education.
-Burdell - Mount Low's 4 schools have a combined enrollment of 1,954 students, operating under typical Australian school conditions (ICSEA: 967) with balanced educational opportunities.
-These 4 schools focus exclusively on primary education, with secondary options available nearby.
-School places per 100 residents stand at 8.8, below the regional average of 16.7, indicating some students may attend schools in adjacent areas.
-Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.
+Burdell - Mount Low has 4 schools with a combined enrollment of 1,954 students, operating under typical Australian school conditions (ICSEA: 967).
+These schools focus on primary education, with secondary options available nearby.
+School places per 100 residents are 8.8, below the regional average of 16.7, indicating some students may attend schools in adjacent areas.
+Note: refer to parent campus for schools showing 'n/a' for enrolments.

 Frequently Asked Questions - Education